anurmanov/hacker_news/README.md

-Fetching mechanism is implemented in the module updater/tasks.py End-point /posts/ is implemented in the module updater/views.py
+Fetching mechanism is implemented in the module updater/tasks.py End-point /posts/ is implemented in the module updater/views.py All configs for fetching are located in the end of the module settings.py

 All significant parts of the code are provided by comments.